saveourtool/diktat/info/guide/guide-chapter-8.md

 } ?: run { println("not null") }
 ```

+**Exceptions:**

-**Exceptions:** in case of complex expressions like multiple `else-if` structures, or a long conditional statement there is a common sense to use explicit comparison with `null`.
+In the case of complex expressions, such as multiple `else-if` structures or long conditional statements, there is common sense to use explicit comparison with `null`.

 **Valid examples:**